The co-op bookstore for avid readers

 About the Author

-Chang, Victoria: - Victoria Chang has written several books of poetry, including With My Back to the World, which received the Forward Prize in Poetry for Best Collection of Poems.
-Her poetry collection OBIT was named a New York Times Notable Book and a TIME Must-Read Book, and received the Los Angeles Times Book Prize, the Anisfield-Wolf Book Award in Poetry, and the PEN/Voelcker Award for Poetry.
-It was also long-listed for a National Book Award and named a finalist for the National Book Critics Circle Award and the Griffin International Poetry Prize.
-She has published many other books including a nonfiction book, Dear Memory and several books for children such as a middle grade verse novels, Eureka and Love Love.
-Chang has received a Guggenheim Fellowship and the Chowdhury International Literature Award.
-She is the Bourne Chair in Poetry at Georgia Tech and the Director of Poetry@Tech.
+Chang, Victoria: - Victoria Chang has written several books of poetry, including With My Back to the World and The Trees Witness Everything, and a nonfiction book, Dear Memory: Letters on Writing, Silence, and Grief.
+Her poetry collection OBIT was named a New York Times Notable Book; received the Los Angeles Times Book Prize, the Anisfield-Wolf Book Award, and the PEN/Voelcker Award; was long-listed for the National Book Award; and was named a finalist for the National Book Critics Circle Award and the Griffin International Poetry Prize.
+With My Back to the World received the Forward Prize for Best Collection of Poetry and was short-listed for the PEN/Jean Stein Award, the California Book Award, and the Kingsley Tufts Award.
+Chang has received a Guggenheim Fellowship, a National Endowment for the Arts Fellowship, and the Chowdhury Prize in Literature.
+She is the Bourne Chair in Poetry at Georgia Tech and the director of Poetry@Tech.